Vikramven/Project2-2/README.md

 	Step 7.
 Navigate to the package src/main/java/Visuals/main/ Step 8.
 Run StartGame.java
     Step 9.
-Press M to move the agent forward, and N to move it backwards.
+Press M to move the agents forward, and N to move it backwards.